yetanalytics/dl4clj/README.md

 ;; training using the prebuilt mnsit dataset iterator faster than training ;; using a lazy-seq generated from that dataset
-;; different of about 40 seconds for the mnist example
+;; different of about 40 seconds for the mnist example ;; see if I can improve this via type hints
 ```

 Evaluation of Models